- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 A Sample Itinerary for a 1 Day Visit to Savannah

 Download the Excel Spreadsheet for a 1-Day Itinerary

-From the Visitor's Center parking lot proceed to MLK Jr Blvd (South) and turn right.
+- From the Visitor's Center parking lot turn right on to MLK Jr Blvd (South).

 - Pulaski Monument - Center of Pulaski Square